 What is Two World War II air traffic control buildings, 620m west and 560m WSW of Whitewall Corner, on the former airfield of RAF Culmhead, Trickey Warren?

-Two World War II air traffic control buildings is a pair of reinforced concrete structures located on the former RAF Culmhead airfield near Trickey Warren in Devon.
+Two World War II air traffic control buildings are a pair of brick-built structures located 620 metres west and 560 metres west-south-west of Whitewall Corner on the site of the former RAF Culmhead airfield near Trickey Warren in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019845.

 Who is responsible for protecting Two World War II air traffic control buildings, 620m west and 560m WSW of Whitewall Corner, on the former airfield of RAF Culmhead, Trickey Warren?